derickmoncado/Quantum/README.md

 # Quantum — A Front End Starter Kit
-Quantum is a Bootstrapped, Gulp-powered, Sassified, frontend boilerplate with Browsersync, hot reloading, and the Bourbon Sass library.
+Quantum is a Bootstrapped, Gulp-powered, Sassified, front end boilerplate with Browsersync, hot reloading, and the Bourbon Sass library.
 All built on top of Handlebars.js for easy HTML templating.

-### Features
+### Baked-in Features

 * Bootstrap 4
 * Gulp 4
 * Sass
 * Bourbon
-* HTML templating (Handlebars)
+* Handlebars HTML templating
 * Autoprefixing
 * Sourcemaps
 * Concatenation